pololu/motoron-arduino/README.md

-If you are not plugging the Motoron in as a shield, you will need to connect the GND pins of both boards, connect the SDA pins of both boards, connect the SCL pins of both boards, and connect the IOREF pins of both boards in order to supply logic power to the Motoron.
+If you are not plugging the Motoron in as a shield, you will need to connect the GND pins of both boards, connect the SDA pins of both boards, connect the SCL pins of both boards, and connect the IOREF pins of both boards.

 ### Software